decheine/adnd-compendium-frontend/ABOUT.md

 ## Summary

     What is Advanced Dungeons & Dragons:  Advanced Dungeons & Dragons (AD&D) 2nd Edition is a table top roleplaying game published by TSR inc. Over the decades of its life, hundreds of products were published for AD&D 2nd Edition, and with them, thousands of monsters.
 This website is a compendium of all of the monsters across all of the books published for AD&D 2nd Edition.

 ### Motivation

 My friends and I played 2nd edition religiously in high school.
 I stumbled across a site called lomion.de where someone had created a complete appendix of all ad&d 2nd edition monsters. *All* of them.
 We love to use it and explore the vast collection, but the site was quite archaic and barebones in terms of functionality.
 Unfortunately, the site went down around 2014.
 However, it was indexed many times by the Wayback machine.
 So I sought to resurrect the site and bring the complete monstrous compendium of 2nd Edition D&D to life with lots of navigational and explorational features.

+The scope of AD&D content dwarfs all other editions of Dungeons & Dragons.
+All these monsters serve well as inspriation and starting points, valuable to Game Masters of all fantasy table top roleplaying games.

 ### Purpose

 This is a project to create a comprehensive compendium of all the monsters accross the entire Advanced Dungeons and Dragons 2nd Edition collection.

-The original creator of this project was a man known only by the name <a href="https://web.archive.org/web/20180818101608/http://lomion.de/cmm/_index.php">Lomion</a>, who created a website with a similar goal.
-Unfortunately, the website is no longer online.
+The original creator of this project was a man known only by the name [Lomion](https://web.archive.org/web/20180818101) , who created a website with a similar goal.
+Unfortunately, the website went down around 2018.
+It's departure, however, motivated me to build this.

 ## Architecture

 Describe how the data has been collected, and how it makes it's way to the screen.

 Started with downloading the entire directory of lomion.de from the Wayback Machine through some command line operations.